napari/napari/docs/developers/CONTRIBUTING.md

    [`qtbot`](https://pytest-qt.readthedocs.io/en/latest/reference.html#pytestqt.qtbot.QtBot)
-   fixture from `pytest-qt` provides a convenient [`qtbot.addWidget`](https://pytest-qt.readthedocs.io/en/latest/reference.html#pytestqt.qtbot.QtBot.addWidget) method that will ensure that the widget gets closed by the end of the test.
+   fixture from `pytest-qt` provides a convenient [`qtbot.addWidget`](https://pytest-qt.readthedocs.io/en/latest/reference.html#pytestqt.qtbot.QtBot.addWidget) method that will ensure that the widget gets closed at the end of the test.
    It *also* creates an event loop and provides a whole bunch of other convenient methods for interacting with your GUI tests (clicking, waiting signals, etc...).
 See the docs linked above for details.